minecire/Virtual-Scrapbook-for-My-Memories-Suite/README.md

 Push Esc to return to the menu, and left and right arrows to navigate the scrapbook.
 You can also push R to refresh the scrapbook after making changes in MMS.

+#### Note: There is currently an issue with the scrapbook not sizing properly on first launch.
+If you flip between sections with Shift+Left/Right a few times it seems to fix itself.
+It should work fine on subsequent launches

 ## More Options
 Virtual Scrapbook offers a few extra options for those wanting extra customization